gmihaiescu/Nginx/README.md

 	- formats and mounts an EBS volume attached to the AWS instance as ext4

-	- install nginx
+	- installs Nginx

-	- configure ngix to use the EBS volume as document root
+	- configure Nginx to use the EBS volume as document root